Pete Sanstol: Win over Panama Al Brown

+United States

 Sanstol joined the US Army Air Corp on April 3, 1942.
 He served a total of three years and two months.
 During his service, he fought two army benefit fights on May 1, and July 16, 1942 in Miami, Florida, winning both in a four-round and then ten-round decision.
 While in the Air Corp, he also refereed a bout on May 8, 1943 in Montreal.

 He completed his service on June 12, 1945.
 He became a U.S. citizen, a privilege he had long awaited, in 1943 during his service with the Army.

 Fighting style

 Sanstol was known for his aggression, energy, speed, amazing stamina and uncanny defense.
 He was also known for his ability to give the crowd a thrilling show.
 About the only attribute he lacked was the so-called "power punch", although a quarter of his 98 victories were by way of knockout.
 Throughout his early career, Sanstol used these skills to build an impressive record.
 In time, his fighting style gradually evolved from that of a careless youth, to that of a wizened veteran.
 After his first bout with Panama Al Brown, Sanstol learned to pace himself better and to use every punch sparingly, not wasting a single drop of energy.
 Part of this evolution may have resulted from a chronically bad foot or ankle he first sustained during one of these title bouts.
 It would haunt and hobble him for the remainder of his professional career.

 Long-time Montreal Herald Sports Editor Elmer W. Ferguson (1885–1972) once described Sanstol's evolved fighting style as follows: